Blog

 Your audience is on social media.
 But how do you reach them?

-You may also want to consider LinkedIn ads for a professional audience or even Reddit ads if you’re appealing to a more technical crowd.
+You may also want to consider LinkedIn ads if you have a professional audience.

 A successful ad comes down to two primary components: